 --log-slave-updates.
 This type of

-circular replication scheme for MySQL Cluster, in which the line
+circular replication scheme for NDB Cluster, in which the line of

-of replication (again indicated by the red arrows in the diagram)
+replication (again indicated by the curved arrows in the diagram)

 is discontinuous, should be possible, but it should be noted that